2019 Lakewood semi-truck crash: Aftermath

-Four people were killed in the crash, all residents of Colorado: Doyle Harrison, 61, William Bailey, 67, Stanley Politano, 69, and Miguel Lamas Arrellano, 24.
+Four people were killed in the crash, all residents of Colorado: Doyle Harrison, 61, William Bailey, 67, Stanley Politano, 69, and Miguel Lamas Arellano, 24.

 Mederos, a Cuban immigrant, survived the crash with no injuries and was booked into the Jefferson County jail the following morning, arrested on various charges related to the incident.
 Aguilera Mederos was initially under investigation for vehicular manslaughter but on May 3, 2019, the charges were revised to 40 different ones, including six counts of first degree assault and 24 counts of attempted first degree assault.

 Since at least summer 2019, the Colorado Department of Transportation (CDOT) has been considering plans for an additional runaway truck ramp east (downhill) of the Mt.
 Vernon site.
 In November 2021, CDOT launched a survey, now closed, to solicit input on ramp design and placement.

 Trial

 Mederos was arrested on April 26, 2019, and charged with multiple counts of vehicular homicide.
 Bail was set at $400,000, and Aguilera Mederos was released from jail on May 19, 2019, after posting bail.
 A judge granted his request to await trial in Texas, where he resides.

 Aguilera Mederos's claim that his brakes failed to work could not be fully investigated due to the semi being completely destroyed in the flames.
 The company Aguilera Mederos was working for, Castellano 03 Trucking LLC, had received 30 safety violations in the two years prior to the crash.
 Some of the violations included employing truck drivers unable to understand English highway signs.
 Interstate 70 in Colorado contains many signs, only in English, between Genesee and Colorado Mills Parkway warning truckers of the steep grades, sharp curves, gear shifts, and locations of runaway truck ramps.

 On November 21, 2019, Aguilera Mederos's attorney, Rob Corry, attempted to enter a motion to disqualify the state's prosecutors; but the judge denied the request, at which point Aguilera Mederos pleaded not guilty.

 Aguilera Mederos's trial began on September 28, 2021, in Jefferson County.
 On October 25, 2021, a jury found Aguilera Mederos guilty of four counts of vehicular homicide; he was sentenced to 110 years in prison.
 Aguilera Mederos, who had been free on bail prior to his trial, was taken into custody immediately after the verdict.
 According to the sentencing judge, Bruce Jones, this was the statutory minimum for the crimes Aguilera Mederos had been convicted.
 Jones said that he did not agree with the sentence he was imposing but that legally the choice was out of his hands.
 This was disputed by Aguilera Mederos's attorneys however, who argued that the minimum sentence could be as low as twenty years.
 Aguilera Mederos's attorneys announced their intention to appeal the 110-year sentence almost immediately after it was imposed.